For information

 if broken.

-(acid) is contained in the glass mats.
-In addition,
+electrolyte (acid) is contained in the glass mats.

-since there is no liquid to freeze and expand, they
+In addition, since there is no liquid to freeze and

-battery - no need for any special adjustments or problems
+standard battery - no need for any special adjustments

 • low self-discharge - from 1% to 3% per month

-much longer periods without charging than standard batteries.
+for much longer periods without charging than standard

-gel cell can, only better.
-However, since they are also
+only better.
+However, since they are also sealed,

-sealed, charging has to be controlled carefully or they
+charging has to be controlled carefully or they can

-can be ruined.
-AGM batteries are superior for marine
+be ruined.
+AGM batteries are superior for marine and